humbertropolis/MassRomDelete/README.md

 # MassRomDelete
-Windows tool that allows to massive delete rom files, images and information in gamelist.xml file according to name and/or genre filter.
+Windows form application that allows to massive delete rom files, associated images and data in gamelist.xml file according to name and/or genre filter.